-Jewish imagination knows no bounds.
 Discover your personal connection to Judaism through the creative vision of Jewish artists, poets, writers, musicians, philosophers and historians.
-A Master of Arts in Jewish Liberal Studies will enable you to define or refine your personal Jewish history via an interdisciplinary exploration of Jewish culture and civilization, viewed through the lens of the Jewish humanities.
+A Master of Jewish Liberal Studies is a 31-credit interdisciplinary exploration of Jewish culture and civilization, viewed through the lens of the Jewish humanities.

 Course of Study

-Many students complete the MJLS degree via distance learning; if you live locally, you may select from a mix of online and on-campus courses.
-All students participate in a weeklong summer residential seminar (three credits) held on campus, during the course of their studies.
+Many students complete the MJLS degree through online learning; if you live locally, you may select from a mix of online and on-campus courses.
+All students participate in a weeklong summer residential seminar, held on campus, during the course of their studies.
 As part of the course of study, students take eight credits of text courses which require one hour of synchronous study with a fellow student.

 * These courses include one hour of study each week with a study partner.